giantswarm/rfc/cluster-app-values-schema/README.md

 - Do not repeat the property name or title in the description.
 - Write descriptions between 50 and 200 characters long.
 - Use simple language.
-- Use no formatting syntax, nor hyperlinks.
-- Use no line breaks.
 - Use sentence case and punctuation.

 ### R6: Properties should provide examples {#r6}